enzocassemiro/enzocassemiro/README.md

 ### Hi there 🧐

 My name is Enzo Cassemiro and I'm from Brazil.
-I've been working as an QA since 2021 and I'm currently studying Computer Engineering 💻 in FACENS
+I've been working as an Product Development Intern since 2021 and I'm currently studying Computer Engineering 💻 in FACENS
 #### I'm passionate about aviation ✈️👨🏻‍✈️

 In my free time I like to play video game 🎮, watch movies 🎞️ tv shows 📺 and listen to eletronic music 🎵